-"I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life, that both you and your descendants may live;"
+I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life, that both you and your descendants may live;

-When these words were given by God to Moses under the previous covenant, the context was 'covering over sin' through obedience to the Law and animal sacrifice.
-Israel's choice to either obey the Law and live, or disobey and not live, was a reference to salvation that, unbeknown to the Israelites at Mt.
-Sinai, would be granted in the future as a result of Yeshua's sacrifice.
-Paul's words paralleling Deuteronomy were spoken many centuries after Sinai under the New Covenant, when our path to salvation had been transferred from conducting animal sacrifices to having faith in Yeshua, the ultimate sacrifice.
-Paul was warning the Jews of Galatia to not seek covering over of their sins in the old way of obedience to the Law with attendant animal sacrifices, but rather to seek salvation in the new way which was through Yeshua.
-Not only was the old way no longer authorized, but under it, even a single violation would result in the cursing referred to in Deuteronomy 30:19 that led to death.
-But Paul is clear in Galatians 3:11 (NKJ) that in the New Covenant:

-"no one is justified by the law,"

-and he quotes Habakkuk 2:4 (see also, Romans 1:7 and Hebrews 10:38):

-"the just shall live by his faith."
+When these words were given by God to Moses under the previous covenant, the context was salvation through obedience to the Law.
+Israel was being given the choice to obey the Law and live, or disobey and not live.
+Paul's words paralleling Deuteronomy were spoken centuries later under the New Covenant, when our means for acquiring salvation was transferred from obeying the Law (including performing its requisite sacrifices) to having faith in Yeshua, the ultimate sacrifice.
+Paul was warning the Jews of Galatia to not look for salvation in the old way because it was no longer authorized.
+Besides, under the old way of pursuing salvation through obedience to the Law, even a single violation would result in the cursing referred to in Deuteronomy 30:19 that leads to death.
+Paul is clear that today "no one is justified by the law," and he quotes Habakkuk 2:4 (see also, Romans 1:7 and Hebrews 10:38): "the just shall live by faith."
 Bottom line: It is not a curse to seek to keep the Law; the curse comes from trying to keep it as a means of acquiring salvation.